-1 compliance with this ordinance and related California laws by the City or any 2 Department department, Office office, or Official official thereof.3 3 (d) In addition to the powers specified above, the Task Force shall possess such 4 powers as the Board of Supervisors may confer upon it by ordinance or as the People of San 5 Francisco shall confer upon it by initiative.
-6 (e) (d) The Task Force COMMISSION shall approve by-laws specifying a general -7 schedule for meetings, requirements for attendance by Task Force COMMISSION members, 8 and procedures and criteria for removing members for non-attendance.
+1 compliance with this ordinance and related California laws by the City or any 2 Departmentdepartment, Officeoffice, or Official official thereof.3 3 (d) In addition to the powers specified above, the Task Force shall possess such 4 powers as the Board of Supervisors may confer upon it by ordinance or as the People of San 5 Francisco shall confer upon it by initiative.
+6 (e)-(d) The Task Force COMMISSION shall approve by-laws specifying a general 7 schedule for meetings, requirements for attendance by Task Force COMMISSION members, 8 and procedures and criteria for removing members for non-attendance.
 9 (d)(e) In addition to the powers specified above, the Task Force COMMISSION shall 10 possess such powers as the Board of Supervisors may confer upon it by ordinance or as the 11 People of San Francisco shall confer upon it by initiative.
 (Added by Ord.
 265-93, App.
 12 8/18/93; amended by Ord.
 118-94, App.
 3/18/94; Ord.
 432-94, App.
 12/30/94; Ord.
 287-96, 13 App.
 7/12/96; Ord.
 198-98, App.
 6/19/98; 387-98, App.
-12/24/98; Proposition G, 11/2/99) 14 15 SECTION 67.3135.
+12/24/98; Proposition G, 11/2/99) 14 15 SECTION 67.3435.
 RESPONSIBILITY FOR ADMINISTRATION.
 16 The Mayor shall administer and coordinate the implementation of the provisions of this 17 chapter for departments under his or her control.
 The Mayor shall administer and coordinate 18 the implementation of the provisions of this chapter and for departments under the control of 19 boards and commissions appointed by the Mayor.
 Elected officers shall administer and 20 coordinate the implementation of the provisions of this chapter for departments under their 21 respective control.
-The Board of Supervisors shall provide sufficient staff, facilities, equipment 22 and any other resources to enable the Sunshine Commission to fulfill its duties under this 23 Ordinance.4 The Clerk of the Board of Supervisors shall provide a full-time staff-at least one 24 25 3 Clarified and makes consistent with other parts of Ordinance the bodies to which referrals may be made by the Commission.
-4 Language moved from former 67.21(e) in order to clarify and streamline Ordinance.
+The Board of Supervisors shall provide sufficient staff, facilities, equipment 22 and any other resources to enable the Sunshine Commission to fulfill its duties under this 22 23 and any other resources to enable the Sunshine Commission to fulfill its duties under this

 1 full time staff person, who shall be the Administrator of the Commission, to perform 2 administrative duties for the Sunshine Ordinance Task Force Commission including and to 3 assist assisting any person in gaining access to public meetings or public information.
 The 4 Administrator of the COMMISSION and shall have no other duties.
-5 The Clerk of the Board of 5 Supervisors shall provide that staff person with whatever facilities and equipment are 6 necessary to perform said-duties.
+5 The Clerk of the Board of 5 Supervisors shall provide that staff person with whatever facilities and equipment are 6 necessary to perform said duties.
 (Added by Ord.
 265-93, App.
 8/18/93; amended by Ord.
 7 287-96, App.
-7/12/96; Proposition G, 11/2/99) 8 9 SECTION 67.3236.
-PROVISION OF SERVICES TO OTHER AGENCIES; SUNSHINE
+7/12/96; Proposition G, 11/2/99) ^

 SECTION 67.3236.
-PROVISION OF SERVICES TO OTHER AG REQUIRED.
+PROVISION OF SERVICES TO OTHER AGENCIES; SUNSHINE REQUIRED.